shilamontubig/mmsg_csharp/README.md

 - If incorrect url path is used to send the request, error 404 should be received.

- 8. Order Webservice  (has a POST webservice and UI component)
+ 8. Order Webservice  (has a POST, UPDATE and DELETE webservices and UI component)

 - The Api accepts order details ie. movie id, seat_ids, customer information, promo id, total amount
 - Proper data error validations should also be available in the UI. ie. verify for the completeness and formats of data
+- Database verification can also be done as needed.
 - The Api returns 200 if all data mandatory data are supplied
 - if incomplete data is supplied, error 400 should be returned.
 - If incorrect url path is used to send the request, error 404 should be received.
+- the same process goes when updating and cancelling an order.

  9. Payment and SMS Webservice (POST Request) - assuming that there are third-party gateways involved for payment and SMS Webservice passing of data should be secured.